lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 - "Using GAP help system"
 - "Basic objects and constructions in the GAP language"
 keypoints:
-- "Do not panic seeing 'Error, Variable: 'FuncName' must have a value'."
 - "Care about names of variables and functions."
 - "Use command line editing."
 - "Use autocompletion instead of typing names of functions and variables in full."
 - "Use `?` and `??` to view help pages."
+- "Premature optimization is the root of all evil."
+- "Premature optimization is the root of all evil."
+- "Permutations are multiplied from left to right."
 - "If a calculation takes too long, press `<Ctrl>-C` to interrupt it."
-- "Permutations are multiplied from left to right."
 ---

 If GAP is installed correctly you should be able to start it.
 Exactly how